At Furman, we have a deferred recruitment process. That means you’ll

 pursue membership in a sorority in the spring, be sure to review our

 We typically have 300 women who go through the recruitment process, so be sure to keep your options open.
 Even if you have a family member who was in a specific chapter, that doesn’t mean you’re guaranteed a spot—or that it’s the right chapter for you.
 You’re welcome to provide letters of recommendation to a specific sorority, but they are not required an each chapter weighs these letters differently.
 Be sure to send it directly to the chapter.

 Any student with at least 12 credits earned at Furman and a grade point average of 2.3 can participate in the recruitment process.
 If you choose to go through recruitment, you’ll have to attend all the recruitment events.
 You’ll only be excused to miss an event if you have an official university conflict, such as athletic team practices, marching band, or cheerleading.
 We won’t be able to excuse you if you have work or travel, so be sure to plan ahead.

 Over two weekends, sororities will invite women to attend their party for each round, and potential new members will also select the chapters to which they would most like to join.
-We encourage you to keep your open.
-If you are more open-minded, you are more likely to receive a bid.
+We actually bring women participating back to campus early to minimize the academic distraction recruitment could and can create.
+If you are participating this year, you need to return to campus by January 7, 2016.
 There is a registration fee to participate in recruitment, which helps the Panhellenic Council cover its costs.
 This fee is non-refundable.
 Sign up by November 2, 2015 to avoid paying a late fee.